 I follow Oxford style guidelines, unless you request otherwise.
 (This does not affect referencing style: in regards to referencing I will correct to the format that you have chosen.)

-I only edit where absolutely necessary, to retain your voice and personal style.
+I only edit where absolutely necessary, and I make sure that I retain your voice and personal style.
 All my changes will be appropriate to the style of the document in question.

 Once the work is finished, I will send it back to you along with a final invoice.
-Payment is via bank transfer or Paypal (add 3.5% for Paypal payments from a non-UK bank account).
-I can also accept cheques if necessary.
+Payment is via bank transfer (preferred) or Paypal (add 4.5% for Paypal payments from a non-UK bank account).
+Full details are supplied on the invoice.

 Send me an email if you wish to discuss things further.
 I very much hope we can work together!